Integrity, and Cleaning Up

 Don’t Just Present A Problem

 But don’t just let them know you can’t.
 Can’t is a problem.
 Be better.
 Always with a problem and a solution, like, “Honey, I can’t pick up the dry cleaning on the way home because I now have to meet Jim at 5:00, but I can get it tomorrow.
 Does that work?”
-Or, “Mr. Client, we’re not going be able to deliver the [deliverable] because our designer is out sick.
+Or, “Mr. or Ms. Client, we’re not going be able to deliver the [deliverable] because our designer is out sick.
 We can have our other designer do the work, and we can deliver it to you Friday.
 Does that work?”

 “Does that work” gives the other party a chance to have input and gain alignment with you.
 If “that doesn’t work,” then the dialogue continues until an agreed upon “re-promise” is reached.